hahalulu/Grokking-the-Coding-Interview-Patterns/README.md

 This pattern describes an efficient technique to deal with overlapping intervals.
 In a lot of problems involving intervals, we either need to find overlapping intervals or merge intervals if they overlap.

-Given two intervals (`a` and `b`), there will be six different ways the two intervals can relate to each other:
+Given two intervals (`a` and `b`), there will be six distinct ways the two intervals can relate to each other:
 1. `a` and `b`do not overlap
 2. `a` and `b` overlap, `b` ends after `a`
 3. `a` completely overlaps `b`